danielholmes/coc-base-analyser/README.md

 ## General TODO
- - Rule naming handling overhaul - to benefit war bases summary

  - Some TH9 rules - to get Xtian onboard

- - extra rule for keep guessing - number of possible tesla / gb locations within base (take care for channel bases, maybe non hit 2x2s far enough from drop point count) - see spike
+ - TH8 rule for keep guessing - number of possible tesla / gb locations within base (take care for channel bases, maybe non hit 2x2s far enough from drop point count) - see spike
    - maybe as a % of compartmented area
    - see spike dragons base